andrewserff/servlet-demo/README.md

 I've tried adding a @RequestMapping, but that didn't work either.
 Can anyone help me figure out how to support another Servlet inside my Spring Boot application?

+To run this application:

+    mvn clean package tomcat7:run-war

   [1]: http://start.spring.io/